zach-c-d/zachdonsky.xyz/src/pages/projects/ButtonQ/index.md

 After building the proof of concept TechTAP hired me on fulltime to complete the project.

-We were under high time constraints.
 I had 2 months from getting hired to put together a prototype to ship to the client.
 They wanted 8 buttons that could turn mains power on/off and trigger a notice on a digital signage screen.

+The design brief was well defined, but we were under high time constraints.

 </article>